Gaussian-Based Parametric Bijections For Automatic Projection Filters: Adaptive Parametric Bijections

 \end{lem} Essentially, the exponential density $q_\xi$ that minimizes the $\KL(p||q_\xi)$ distance satisfies the moment-matching equality \eqref{eq:moment_matching}.
 If we choose $q_\xi$ to be a Gaussian density, then the mean $\mu$ and variance $\Sigma$ of $q_\xi$ should satisfy

-In practical implementation, we replace {the cumulant-generating function by its approximation $\psi(\theta)^{(N)}$ that is obtained from numerical integration using $N$ quadrature nodes}.
-Since the approximation errors of the parameters $\mu$, and $\Sigma$, as well as the cumulant-generating function $\psi(\theta)$, depend linearly on the integration errors on $\int \exp(c^\top x) dx$, then selecting $N$ such that all the approximation errors of $\mu$, $\Sigma$, and $\psi(\theta)$ are simultaneously kept below their acceptable upper limits, is feasible (see \cite[Theorem 3.1]{emzir2023}).
+In the actual implementation, we replace {the cumulant-generating function by its approximation $\psi(\theta)^{(N)}$ that is obtained from numerical integration using $N$ quadrature nodes}.
+Since the approximation errors of the parameters $\mu$ and $\Sigma$, as well as the cumulant-generating function $\psi(\theta)$, depend linearly on the integration errors on $\int \exp\bigl(c^\top x\bigr) dx$, then selecting an $N$ such that all the approximation errors for $\mu$, $\Sigma$, and $\psi(\theta)$ are simultaneously kept below their acceptable upper limits, is feasible (see \cite[Theorem 3.1]{emzir2023}).